 Rain boots that have somewhat of a slight heel less than 3/4 inch in relation to the front is actually better for you than shoes that are completely flat because it takes the stress off the Achilles which can help with the alignment of your posture, ankles, knees and spine.
 Wearing rain boots that are completely flat allow our foot to collapse affecting our gait and posture, which can lead to a tremendous amount of stress placed not only to the foot but to the rest of the body.

 Our feet naturally pronate during the gait cycle, however when we wear shoes that are completely flat we pronate for a longer period of time which then alters the biomechanics and distribution of pressure and weight across the foot.
-This imbalance may increase the progression of underlying foot deformities such as bunions and hammertoes and lead to painful conditions associated with excessive pronation such as arch/ heel pain, shin splints/ posterior tibial tendonitis, and Achilles tendonitis.
+This imbalance may increase the progression of underlying foot deformities such as bunions and hammertoes and lead to painful conditions associated with excessive pronation such as arch/heel pain, shin splints/ Posterior Tibial Tendonitis, and Achilles tendonitis.

 Last but not least, rain boots should have wide a toe box to give the forefoot more wiggle room and places less aggravation to feet that suffer from bunions and hammertoes.